-• When testing a battery with the GR1-190, GRX-3590 and most other intelligent battery testers, the most accurate results are obtained by removing the battery cable ends from the battery and connecting the tester cables directly to the battery posts.
+When testing a battery with the GR1-190, GRX-3590 and most other intelligent battery testers, the most accurate results are obtained by connecting the tester cables directly to the cable ends on the battery posts.
 When testing in a vehicle that limits you to attach to the battery wire harness connectors and or a battery chassis ground, the test result will be suspect.
 Retesting to the battery post when possible is recommended.